a-andrew0089/alarmBot/README.md

 # Discord Alarm Bot

+A Discord bot that allows users to set alarms which will play audio in voice channels.
-An alarm bot made with the intent to learn different tools
+Made with the intention to learn different tools and try stuff out.

 ## Installation and Prerequisites